2020 Washington Nationals season: July

 After dropping their first game of the season and losing outfielder Juan Soto to the injured list with a positive COVID-19 test, the Nationals' woes continued as ace Stephen Strasburg, the reigning World Series MVP, was scratched from his first start on July 25 with a nerve issue in his throwing hand.
 Erick Fedde stepped in as the July 25 starter versus the New York Yankees, contributing four innings in a 9–2 victory for Washington.
 The Nationals knocked out Yankees starter James Paxton in the second inning.
 Center fielder Víctor Robles had three hits, including a two-run double off Paxton and a two-run home run off the left field foul pole against reliever Mike King.
 Tanner Rainey picked up the win in relief with a scoreless inning.
 Kyle Finnegan made his major league debut with a scoreless ninth inning for the Nationals.
 Despite an outstanding 6 1/3 innings of work from starter Patrick Corbin in the rubber game on July 26, the Nationals didn't get much offense going against the Yankees despite an early home run off Jonathan Loaisiga from shortstop Trea Turner.
-After Corbin allowed a seventh-inning home run to Gleyber Torres, his only run given up and just his second baserunner allowed, manager Davey Martinez hooked him in favor of Will Harris, making his Nationals debut after signing a three-year contract early in the offseason.
+After Corbin allowed a seventh-inning home run to Gleyber Torres, his only run given up and just his second baserunner allowed, manager Davey Martinez removed him from the game in favor of Will Harris, making his Nationals debut after signing a three-year contract early in the offseason.
 Harris gave up a game-tying solo home run by Luke Voit.
 Nationals reliever Sean Doolittle took the loss as Torres knocked in another run on a single in the eighth inning and Zack Britton shut the door for New York.